-Estimated direct verification cost savings^{1,2}
+Estimated direct verification cost savings

-1Only includes enrollment and recertification costs; does not include consumer support, tech systems, or human capital costs.
+&lt;sup>1Only includes enrollment and recertification costs; does not include consumer support, tech systems, or human capital costs.

-2 In the NLAD opt-out states (CA, TX, and OR), the states continue to bear the cost of eligibility verifications.
+&lt;sup>2 In the NLAD opt-out states (CA, TX, and OR), the states continue to bear the cost of eligibility verifications (except broadband-only consumers in California).
 Oversight and coordination with the National Verifier ensures consistent quality and program integrity.